carj/pyPreservica/docs/entity.rst

     for event in client.all_events():
         print(event)

-Get, Add or remove asset and folder icons
+Get, Add or Remove asset and folder icons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can now add and remove icons on assets and folders using the API.
 The icons will be displayed in the Explorer and